turkuagileday/turkuagileday.github.com/_posts/2013-04-15-first-sponsors-announced.md

 author: Timo
 ---

 We have just published the first of our sponsors and partners for this year!
-Check them out at http://turkuagileday.fi/sponsors/
+Check them out at <a href="http://turkuagileday.fi/sponsors/">http://turkuagileday.fi/sponsors/</a>

 They are to be thanked very much for making our event possible!